AniketCS/TransactionsManager/README.md

 The program will read the account information from Accounts.txt, apply transactions from Transactions.txt, and display the final balances of specific accounts.
 Project Structure

+# Getting Started

+To start the project, make sure you have Java Development Kit (JDK) 8 or later installed on your system.
+The project includes sample data files (Accounts.txt and Transactions.txt) for your convenience.
+The data in these files can be updated with actual data you want to test on.
+Simply compile and run the Main.java class to start the simulation.

 # The project is organized into different folders:
 -Constants: Contains Java enumerations for account types (AccountType) and transaction types (Transaction).